 - Ask for refunds on travel.
-High-risk locations may be closing down attractions and refunding prepaid expenses to help protect the public.
-Airlines canceling your flight may offer full refunds or rescheduling without any change fees.
+High-risk locations may be closing attractions and refunding prepaid expenses to help protect the public.
+Airlines canceling your flight should offer full refunds or rescheduling without change fees.

-- Read through your policy’s covered reasons.
+- Read through your policy’s coverage.
 You could cancel or interrupt your plans if another covered reason applies to you.
-Additionally covered reasons may include other illnesses a doctor advises against traveling with, or vaccination changes at your destination.
-Contact your insurer if you’re unsure about a reason.
+Additional covered reasons include other illnesses a doctor advises against traveling with or vaccination changes at your destination.
+Contact your insurance company if you’re unsure about a reason.

 How do travel refunds work?